ducchinhpro123/clrs-c/README.md

 # Why was this repository created?

+Hello everyone,

-Hello everyone, Introduction To Algorithm is a good book that I am reading and am very excited about.
+"Introduction To Algorithm" is a good book that I am reading and am very excited about.
 Reading is not enough for me, so I want to note what I have read from the book.
 These orders will correspond with the contents of the book.
 The code in the book is written in pseudo-code, which makes the book available to everyone who wants to learn about algorithms.
-Also, the C programming language is quite old now, but I am very excited about C. That is why this repository was created.
-I learn programming by reading and doing.
-However, reading about the fundamentals of a programming language without describing the algorithms is not enough.
+Also, the C programming language is quite old now, but I am very excited about C. That is why this repository was created to combine my learning of algorithms with my interest in C. However, reading about the fundamentals of a programming language without describing the algorithms is not enough.
 To understand more about a programming language, using it to write algorithms is a good way to learn more.

 > [!NOTE]
-> These are the list of common sorting algorithms written in C
+> These are the list of common sorting algorithms implemented in C